top of page

 In summary:

-Price isn’t just a number—it’s a reflection of strategic utility.
+Price isn’t just a number - it’s a reflection of strategic utility.
 At Westmore, we analyze these four factors carefully to determine what a domain is truly worth to the right buyer.
 Ignoring them can result in overpaying, missed opportunities, or acquiring a domain that fails to deliver real value.

 Why Most Domain Owners Don’t List Their Best Assets

 One of the biggest misconceptions in the domain market is that all valuable domains are actively for sale.
 They are not.
-In fact, the most strategic, high-value domains are rarely listed publicly—and often never will be.
+In fact, the most strategic, high-value domains are rarely listed publicly and often never will be.

 1. Patience Is a Strategic Advantage

 Premium domain owners understand the long game.
 They know that their asset may appreciate significantly over time, and there is no rush to sell.
-Unlike conventional retail markets, where goods are moved quickly, premium domains are treated like investments or real estate—they are held until the right opportunity presents itself.
+Unlike conventional retail markets, where goods are moved quickly, premium domains are treated like investments or real estate and are held until the right opportunity presents itself.

 2. Limited Exposure Reduces Pressure